 Even if you don’t know Art, you probably do know Mach3.
 Art was the original father of Mach3 and still works Brian on special projects.
 He’s one of the CNC world’s software geniuses as well as an amazingly helpful and nice guy, and we’re proud to be working with him.

 Aside from Mach3, Gearotic Motion is one of Art’s other creations.
 Think of Gearotic Motion as a special purpose CAD/CAM system for designing, simulating, and producing g-code for making gears.
 It’s Gear Design Software, in other words.
 Not everyone needs to design gears, but Gearotic is so much fun that even if you aren’t going to get serious with gears, it’s worth checking it out.

-While you can use endmills and twist drills that are typical of the non-router (or gantry mill, if you prefer) CNC world, there are a number of special cutters than can help out in a variety of situations and that’s what this article is all about.
+While you can use endmills and twist drills that are typical of the non-router (routers are also called gantry mills, if you prefer) CNC world, there are a number of special cutters than can help out in a variety of situations and that’s what this article is all about.
 For more on regular milling cutters (most of which can also be used on a router except for larger tooling like Face Mills), check out our Total Guide to Milling Cutters.

 Let’s do a quick survey with some tips: